ym405nm/hackl33t_fighters/Readme.md

 * WordPress administrators experience vulnerabilities in order to protect them websites.
 * Both security researchers and WordPress administrators discuss security issues and learning from each other.

+Please enjoy it with the score application. https://github.com/ym405nm/hackl33t_score

 ## Install